DVR Examiner FAQS

 How will I know if there is a new version of DVR Examiner?

-We have a new feature in version 1.6 that prompts you to download new versions as long as your workstation is connected to the internet.
+The software prompts you to download new versions as long as your workstation is connected to the internet.
 We understand that very often forensic workstations are not connected to the internet so we also publish a blog post detailing update news and this can be sent to you as an email.

 Is it possible to try out a full functioning version for estimates on how long the complete process takes?